AmberWilkie/portfolio/README.md

 ### To-do
 - Gracefully animate the opening of the photography section
-- Finish the photo portfolio - add a bunch more images
 - Deploy https://medium.freecodecamp.org/how-i-made-my-portfolio-website-blazing-fast-with-gatsby-82ccddc2f671
 - Flesh out about me section
-- CV?